slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *'I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people.' -- Santiago Nestares*

-Fall in love with the problem, not the solution.
+- Fall in love with the problem, not the solution.
+- Make something people will buy from you.

 You're a wannapreneur if:
-- You talk to people about your ideas, but never build anything
+- You talk to people about your ideas, but never build anything.
-- You build something without first talking to people
+- You build something without first talking to people.
-- You build something and never try to sell it
+- You build something and never try to sell it.
-If you build something that people say they'll pay for and then they don't actually pay for it then this is problematic, but also normal and doesn't make you a wannapreneur.
+- If you build something that people say they'll pay for and then they don't actually pay for it then this is problematic, but also normal and doesn't make you a wannapreneur.
 At that point it's just part of the struggle. -- Alex3917

-“Make something people will buy from you”

-overdesign / don't start from scratch / Throw Shit at the Wall and See What Sticks.
+- Overdesign.
+Don't start from scratch.
+Throw shit at the wall and see what sticks.
 Life is about experimenting.

-The disruptor’s credo, say it with me: Your profit margin is my opportunity.
+- The disruptor’s credo, say it with me: Your profit margin is my opportunity.
 Friend of a friend owns a small chain of grocery stores in New Jersey.
 A few years ago, when Amazon got into groceries, he changed his mind about investing in the growth of his own business.
 He started buying Amazon shares with his investment capital instead.
 He saw what happened to Circuit City and Tower Records, Borders and Barnes & Noble.
 So he bought some Amazon and then he bought some more.
 This wasn’t retirement investing.
 This was something else.
 What should we call it?
 Disruption Insurance?

-when you dont have the monopoly, all markets are like online dating, people need to fall in love with our ideas. cretaivity doesnt operate in the vacuum. rivals and _distraction_ are your compettion. you need to seel your ideas.
+- when you dont have the monopoly, all markets are like online dating, people need to fall in love with our ideas. cretaivity doesnt operate in the vacuum. rivals and _distraction_ are your compettion. you need to seel your ideas.

-I’m proud to announce to you that I’m a problem solver and business creator.
+- I’m proud to announce to you that I’m a problem solver and business creator.

-Nate has grown and sold several businesses, and he’s found that there’s a critical tipping point in each business (typically when it hits $5,000,000 in revenue) where he begins to burn out and lose interest.
+- Nate has grown and sold several businesses, and he’s found that there’s a critical tipping point in each business (typically when it hits $5,000,000 in revenue) where he begins to burn out and lose interest.
 Instead of fighting this, he’s adopted the “Serial Entrepreneur” approach and will sell his equity or the entire business, once a project passes a certain revenue threshold.

-Jeff Bezos summed this up when he said “Your margin is my opportunity.”
+- Jeff Bezos summed this up when he said “Your margin is my opportunity.”
 The key to business and investing success isn’t finding an advantage.
 It’s having a sustainable advantage.
 Something that others either can’t or aren’t willing to copy once your idea is exposed and patents expire.

 social adeptness is balancing two seemingly opposing social strategies: competing and cooperating